jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     def test_duration_w_hours(self):
     ...

-* then add a new failing test
+* then add a new failing test to test hours less than 10 than have a 0 in front of them

   .. code-block:: python